COVID-19 Response fund for KEnnebec valley

 Bridging the Gap

-Personal hygiene items for 500 people.
+Personal hygiene items for 500 people and tents for outdoor workshops.

 CApital area new mainers project